 ME/CFS Research Foundation Logo

-Safety, tolerability and clinical effects of BC007 on fatigue and quality of life in patients with post-COVID syndrome (reCOVer): a prospective, exploratory, randomised , placebo-controlled, double-blind, crossover phase IIa clinical trial
+Safety, tolerability and clinical effects of rovunaptabin, also known as BC007 on fatigue and quality of life in patients with Post-COVID syndrome (reCOVer): a prospective, exploratory, placebo-controlled, double-blind, randomised phase IIa clinical trial (RCT)

 About